permguard/permguard/site/content/docs/0.1/core-stack/architecture/architecture.md

 The `Policy Administration Point (PAP)`  serves as the central repository for managing the application policies.
 Furthermore, it provides an administration API.

+## Policy Information Point (PIP)

+The `Policy Information Point (PIP)` is the service responsible for providing additional information to the `Policy Decision Point (PDP)` to make informed decisions.
+It can be deployed as either a `remote service` or a `proximity service`.

 ## Policy Decision Point (PDP)

 The `Policy Decision Point (PDP)` is the service responsible for evaluating policies and making decisions based on them.
 It can be deployed as either a `remote service` or a `proximity service`.